zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-This function extractes our object pointer and casts it into the expected type.
+This function extracts our object pointer and casts it into the expected type.
 Now we can define our lambda expression:

 ```cpp
 [](bound_entity_t entity, ARG_Ts... args) noexcept(noex) -> R {